aitor-martinez-seras/OoD_in_Object_Detection/modifications.md

 # Introduction

 This file contains the data about the modifcations that must be made to the ultralytics library in order to make the method work.
 This modifications where originally made to an early version of the ultralytics library.
 This version is in ```ultralytics_old```, and here we reference the changes to that library.
+In the newer versions, the paths and names of the scripts modified are similar. but not equal.

 # Where to modify for extracting activations from the internals of the model

 ## Important